identity-fraud/10CT2-Task-2-Webapps/PROJECT_DOCUMENTATION.md

 The website is hosted by Github Pages using Jekyll https://identity-fraud.github.io/10CT2-Task-2-Webapps

 run ``bundle exec jekyll serve`` with jekyll installed to run locally

+hidden things:
+* the blog post search actually in fact does work
+* tags that appear at the top of posts are intended to immediately search the tag when clicked on (doesn't work)
+* 404 page used when in a nonexistant page
+* you may not have noticed but the highlight colour is set inversed (but manually) meaning changing themes also switches highlight theme
 ## Identifying and Defining
 Divergent Mindmaps on Excalidraw